programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 -   Load the two necessary datasets
 -   Create a user interface
 -   Create a 'reactive' dataset of places, a count of their appearances, and their geographic coordinates
--   Turn this into a special geographic dataset called a simple features object
+-   Turn this 'reactive' dataset into a special geographic dataset, called a simple features object
--   Create an interactive map using another R library called [Leaflet](https://perma.cc/RW6M-ZCG2)
+-   Create an interactive map using the R library, [Leaflet](https://perma.cc/RW6M-ZCG2)

-Before getting to this however, you need to set up the correct environment and create a new Shiny application.
+First, however, you need to set up the correct programming environment and create a new Shiny application.

 ### Install R and Rstudio

-You should install the [latest versions of R](https://cran.rstudio.com/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) on your local machine to complete this lesson.
-R has a very popular (though separate) IDE (Integrated Development Environment) called RStudio, which is often used alongside R as it provides a large set of features to make coding in the language more convenient.
-We'll use this throughout the lesson.
+Tp get started with this tutorial, you should install the latest versions of [R](https://cran.rstudio.com/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) on your local machine.
+The R programming language has a very popular IDE (Integrated Development Environment) called RStudio, which is often used alongside R, as it provides a large set of features to make coding in the language more convenient.
+We'll use RStudio throughout the lesson.

 Previous *Programming Historian* lessons have covered [working with R](/en/lessons/r-basics-with-tabular-data) and [working with the tidyverse](/en/lessons/data_wrangling_and_management_in_R).
-It would be useful to go through these lesson beforehand, to learn the basics of installing R and using the tidyverse for data wrangling.
+It would be useful to go through these lessons beforehand, to learn the basics of installing R and using the tidyverse for data wrangling.

 ### Create a new RStudio Project

-Once you have a working copy of R and Rstudio, load the latter and create a new project to work on your application.
-To do this, open the 'Create a Project' dialogue window using the menus (File->New Project).
+Once you have a working copy of R and Rstudio, open RStudio and create a new project to develop your application.
+Open the 'Create a Project' dialogue window using the menus (File->New Project).
 Select 'New Directory', then 'New Project'.
 Name your project directory, tick the 'Use renv with the project' checkbox, and press 'Create Project'.

 Before you continue, install the four packages necessary to complete the tutorial, if you don't have them already.
-Three of these can be installed directly through R Studio.
+Three of these can be installed directly through R Studio; the fourth might require extra steps.
 In the R console or in a separate R script, run the following commands:

 ```
 install.packages('shiny')
 install.packages('leaflet')
 install.packages('tidyverse')
+install.packages('sf')
 ```

 Depending on your system setup, the fourth package, `sf`, may require additional steps before it can be installed.
 Windows users should be able to install directly using `install.packages('sf')`, but Mac users may need to install a third-party library, `gdal`, before the installation will work, using [Homebrew](https://brew.sh/).
-Then install gdal by opening a Terminal window and entering the following commands:
+Install gdal by opening a Terminal window and entering the following commands:

 ```
 brew install pkg-config